qiime2-graveyard/rfcs/accepted/0000-tracking-provenance.md

 installation.
 This includes the Python version, framework version, plugins, and pip dependencies.

-`plugin` is used in several places and is a key to the plugins listed by `environment.plugins`.
+`plugin` is used in several places and is an alias to the plugins listed by `environment.plugins`.
 In the future it may be the case that a single action invokes multiple environments in which case distinguishing between plugins may require more than its plugin-ID.
+Appending `-{0-n}` to the alias is likely sufficient in that case.

 `citations` is used in several places and represent a list of objects which are each independent citations.
 A citation object might look like this: